Apr 23-24: LT London, Booth E50! Meet Us There!

 1. E-learning aligns with a work-from-home culture

-Now that many more employees are working remotely, e-learning emerges as the only fit for learning in a work-from-home setup.
-As you continue to hire new employees remotely, for example, creating an effective digital training program allows you to keep up with remote onboarding needs.
+Now that many more employees are working remotely, e-learning is the best fit for learning in a work-from-home setup.
+As you continue to hire new employees remotely, creating an effective digital training program helps you keep up with remote onboarding needs.

 And this culture of online learning is here to stay.
 Even as the pandemic fades away, more and more organizations will continue moving toward e-learning as their primary mode of corporate training.